ibm-cloud-docs/containers/cs_uc_transport.md

 An IT Exec has worldwide shipping routing and scheduling systems that partners interact with.
 Partners require up-to-the-minute information from these systems that access IoT device data.
 But, these systems were unable to scale across the globe with sufficient HA.
 {: shortdesc}

-Why {{site.data.keyword.cloud_notm}}: {{site.data.keyword.containerlong_notm}} scales containerized apps with five 9s of availability to meet growing demands.
+Why {{site.data.keyword.cloud_notm}}: {[product_name_notm}} scales containerized apps with five 9s of availability to meet growing demands.
 App deployments occur 40 times daily when Developers experiment easily, pushing changes to Development and Test systems quickly.
 The IoT Platform makes access to IoT data easy.

 Key technologies:
 * [Multi-regions for business partner ecosystem ](/docs/containers?topic=containers-regions-and-zones#regions-and-zones)